raspberrypi/documentation/configuration/wireless/access-point-bridged.md

 Note that when changing the `hw_mode`, you may need to also change the `channel` - see [Wikipedia](https://en.wikipedia.org/wiki/List_of_WLAN_channels) for a list of allowed combinations.

+## Setup the Daemon
+Finally it is necessary to edit the file /etc/default/hostapd with the line DAEMON_CONF="/etc/hostapd/hostapd.conf"

 <a name="conclusion"></a>
 ## Run your new wireless access point